ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: ReefNet in Relation to CoralNet

+This appendix is organized as follows.
+Appendix~\ref{appendix_reefnet_in_relation_to_coralnet} positions ReefNet relative to CoralNet, detailing the limitations of CoralNet for ML use and how ReefNet addresses them.
+Appendix~\ref{sup_data_collection} describes the full ReefNet data collection methodology, including the multi-stage source filtering pipeline.
+Appendix~\ref{sup_quality_control} details the annotation quality control process and the custom verification platform.
+Appendix~\ref{sup_verification_protocol} provides further details on the centralized re-verification protocol, reviewer background, and sampling strategy.
+Appendix~\ref{sup_covariate_diversity} reports covariate diversity across ecoregions, image white balance, and resolution statistics.
+Appendix~\ref{sup_thealwajh_testset} describes the Al-Wajh Lagoon dataset used as the cross-source benchmark test set.
+Appendix~\ref{sec:exp_detail} provides full training details, including vision model architectures, MLLM LoRA fine-tuning setup, and zero-shot prompting protocols.
+Appendix~\ref{sec:more_results} presents additional quantitative results, including per-class recall, overall accuracy, and precision/F1 scores.
+Finally, we provide additional qualitative examples, limitations of the dataset, contributor attribution, and information on data and code availability.

-\subsection{ReefNet in Relation to CoralNet}
+\section{ReefNet in Relation to CoralNet}

-Despite CoralNet's~\citep{beijbom2015coralnet} wide adoption as a platform for coral annotations and publishing datasets, it presents several challenges that limit its usability for ML practitioners to train and evaluate ML models in a straightforward way, unlike other biological fields where the community has built well-established ML-ready datasets(e.g., CUB-200-2011, NABirds, iNaturalist, IP102)~\citep{wah2011cub,vanhorn2015nabirds,vanhorn2018inaturalist,wu2019ip102}.
+Despite CoralNet's~\cite{beijbom2015coralnet} wide adoption as a platform for coral annotations and dataset publication, it presents several challenges that limit its usability for machine-learning practitioners.
+This stands in contrast to other biological domains, where the community has built well-established machine-learning-ready datasets (e.g., CUB-200-2011, NABirds, iNaturalist, IP102)~\cite{wah2011cub,vanhorn2015nabirds,vanhorn2018inaturalist,wu2019ip102}.
 ReefNet addresses these shortcomings, making it a more reliable resource for scientific exploration and algorithmic development.
 The key limitations of CoralNet are:

 \textbf{- Lack of a unified label set across sources.} CoralNet aggregates data with heterogeneous and often incompatible label sets, making large-scale integration infeasible.

 \textbf{- Absence of taxonomically verified hard coral labels.} Many sources use outdated, ambiguous, or generic labels instead of scientifically recognized names (e.g., those in the World Register of Marine Species).